mpdcampbell/blog/blog/content/posts/umamiAnalytics.md

 I'm interested to see if anyone ever visits this site, or if it really is just an elaborate notepad.
 Codeslikeaduck is already hosted behind Cloudflare and Traefik reverse proxies, each with some level of traffic logging functionality, but neither is really fit for my purpose.
 Traefik is set up to record your typical backend access logs for security purposes and while you could filter out web-analytics style information from this, I think its best practice to keep the security and web-analytics separate.
-Cloudflare's proxy does include free web analytics but it falls short in many ways, helpfully [outlined](https://plausible.io/vs-cloudflare-web-analytics) by web analytics competitor Plausible, but the main flaw for me is that it doesn't filter out bot traffic.
+Cloudflare's proxy does include free web analytics, but it falls short in many ways, helpfully [outlined](https://plausible.io/vs-cloudflare-web-analytics) by web analytics competitor Plausible, but the main flaw for me is that it doesn't filter out bot traffic.
 If you go by Cloudflare this site has had 42 visitors from a dozen countries in the last 24 hours.

 ## Why Umami

 Looking into self-hosted web analytics, there are [a lot of options](https://alternativeto.net/software/google-analytics/?license=opensource&platform=self-hosted).
-The two most popular seem to be [Matomo](https://matomo.org/) and [Plausible](https://plausible.io/).
+The two most popular options seem to be [Matomo](https://matomo.org/) and [Plausible](https://plausible.io/).
 Matomo is a powerful google analytics alternative but overly complicated for my needs, see [live demo](https://demo.matomo.cloud/?menu).
 Plausible, on the other hand, seems ideal.
 It's lightweight, designed with a privacy focus, and has a nice simple single page UI (see [live demo](https://plausible.io/plausible.io)).
 Umami is as far as I can tell very similar to Plausible (see [live demo](https://app.umami.is/share/8rmHaheU/umami.is)) but with a slightly different focus, Plausible is an open source SaaS product with a free self-host option whereas Umami has no SaaS implementation.

 But why did I choose Umami over Plausible?
 Plausible requires two database deployments, a Postgres database for user data and a Clickhouse database for the analytics data.
-Umami only requires one database, Postgres or Mysql.
+Umami only requires one database, Postgres or MySQL.

 ## How to set up Umami in Docker